cs100/template-labx-valgrind/README.md

 Your program will run much slower (e.g. 20 - 30 times) than normal and use a lot more memory.
 Memcheck will issue messages about memory errors and leaks that it detects.

 ## Examples
 Let's go over some simple examples of the types of errors you can uncover using Valgrind and how to interpret the error messages.
-We're going to start with a simple c++ program:
+We're going to start with a simple c++ program (save the file as simple.cpp):
 ```
 int main() {
     int *p = new int[10];